mcm-chung/javascript-game/README.md

 # Javascript-Game - BlackJack

-Used vanilla Javascript to creat a standard BlackJack Game.
+Used vanilla Javascript to create a standard BlackJack Game.

 Overview on how BlackJack works: